UltraSalem/mightykingdoms/mightykingdoms_full.md

 E) Each player gets 1 army token to start.
 In player order, each player places it in any tile they control that contains a settlement.

-F) Decide whether you are going to resolve battles between armies using Kings of War tabletop battles, or Simple battles where you just need a few dice and no miniatures.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; i) If using Kings of War battles, each player writes up a 500 pt army list to represent the starting army from the list for their main race as chosen in A) above.
+The army token represents a 500 pt army list for their main race as chosen in A) above.
 The list must be legal as per the standard Kings of War rules, and may not include any allies.
-Once written, the list for that army is static and may not change except if units are destroyed such as from a loss of Unit Strength in the _Reform_ phase, below.
-Mark the army token with a unique symbol or number, and mark the list with the same symbol or number so you can keep track of it.
-Digital only lists may be difficult to use to track the status of the units of an army, so printed lists are encouraged.
-Lists can be kept secret until a battle occurs with that army, at which point all players (not just those involved) may look at all of the lists involved in the battle.
-Tales of the battle will spread far and wide in the aftermath of the carnage!
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ii) If using Simple battles, just start writing a roster of your armies with the number of the army token and the points value of that army.
-Each army starts at 500 points, but can take points reductions during the resolution of Simple battles as described later on.
+Each army token always represents 500 points.
+To have bigger battles, players bring more army tokens to the same hex to commit them all to a battle.
+To speed up the transition from map movement to tabletop battle, players are encouraged to pre-write up a list for each of 500, 1000, 1500, 2000, 2500, and 3000.
+You may write up a few options for each value if you want, and change them whenever you want, as the lists will not be fixed until the actual battle.
+You can just wait until the battle is about to occur to write your list as the composition of the army list can vary from battle to battle and will not need to be tracked explicitly, but this may slow down the overall game.

 -------

 ##2.
 The Year

-Play proceeds through the summer season and winter season.
-The summer season is further broken down into months, during each of which players move armies, explore tiles and engage in battles.
-During the winter season players build settlements and new armies.
+Play proceeds through the *Summer* season and *Winter* season.
+The *Summer* season is further broken down into months, during each of which players move armies, explore tiles and engage in battles.
+During the *Winter* season players build settlements and new armies.

 -------